jrothbaum/stata_parquet_io/README.md

 This package uses a plugin based on the *blazingly-fast* (as required for all Rust packages, but also true in at least this case) [Polars](https://github.com/pola-rs/polars) library to handle Parquet files efficiently.
 Polars is being developed by [Ritchie Vink](https://www.ritchievink.com/) and many others.

 ## Limitations
-Right now, support for long strings (> 2045 characters, strL string variables) is being implemented.
-The read from parquet is complete, but I have not yet completed the write.
 Binary data is not supported, and I'm not sure I will implement parquet<->stata support for Binary<->strL binary.
+Reads of strL string columns will be slow as there is no support for setting strL values in the C plugin and I needed to use I/O to implement a hacky workaround.

 ## Benchmarks
 This was run on my computer, with the following specs:<br>